How to Dress for Maternity

 Curvy or skinny, flaunt the bump

 Some people are naturally overweight.
 Some gain weight not just in the belly, but they swell up everywhere.
 No matter if you are tall or you feel bigger than your usual self, finding properly fitting clothes should not become an area for conflict.
 Soft fabrics will be the most suitable option here.
-However, if your body type is rather petite, the bump will only be protruding without having the option to go somewhere else.
 Skinny jeans and graphically designed pants are good options to experiment with.
 Don’t be afraid of taking risks.
 It may turn out to be super fun!

 Long term investment

 Try to be practical in terms of buying dresses.
-If you buy maternity exclusive clothes only, these clothes will be useless to you after the baby is born.
+If you buy maternity-exclusive clothes only, these clothes will be useless to you after the baby is born.
 Try shopping for regular dresses.
 Just be mindful of buying dresses in larger sizes.
 Don’t go with clothes with a defined waistline.
 These dresses will fit you during your trimester and fit loosely post-pregnancy.
 That won’t be too bad if you live in the tropical regions where summers are typically hot.
-Dramatic dresses are only suitable to wear to special occasions.
-These may be impractical investments.
+Dramatic dresses are only suitable to wear to special occasions and might be impractical investments.
 Better stick with simple dresses with neutral solid colors.
 Thus, you can buy non-maternity clothes and pull it off with the growing bump.

 Different baby stages mean different clothes

 You should pick up dresses according to your pregnancy type.
 If you are carrying your baby low, soft clothing with a soft waistline will be more comfortable.
 However, if someone is carrying high, clothes that demarcate the breasts and bump with high belts or ties will fit just right.
 Being pregnant does not mean that you have to give up on your favorite clothing.